calculix/cae/README.md

 - [unv2ccx](https://github.com/imirzov/unv2ccx) - Salome universal to CalculiX converter (unv to inp)

 The source code for the CalculiX solver is taken from the [free_form_fortran project](https://github.com/imirzov/ccx_free_form_fortran) - this version has much better code folding and readability.

+In Windows to work with subroutines and to recompile CalculiX sources from CAE you'll need *cygwin*.
+Install it to 'C:\\cygwin64' with:
+- gcc-g++ 7.3.0-3
+- gcc-fortran 7.3.0-3
+- make 4.2.1-2
+- perl 5.26.3-2

+**Attention!** In Windows CCX may not work if placed outside 'bin' directory.
+It needs Cygwin DLLs!
+So, if you change path to CCX, place there Cygwin DLLs from 'bin' directory.

 <br/><br/>